Sdattagu/social-network-kata/README.md

 The result is a single message list which contains the user's posts, and the posts of those he/she has followed- in time-order, with elapsed time stated in minutes/seconds/hours.

-It's important to note that the user's set of messages are not updated within the state; merging does not modify the user's own timeline internally, it just aggregates the posts of all followees using a merge algorithm, in time linear to the total number of messages of user+followees.
+### Important Note about "follow" operation - a design decision

+When the "follow" command is executed, the network graph maintained in the State is traversed, and a compiled list of messages are produced- the messages of the followees are merged, in time-order, to the those of the follower.

+However, it's important to note that the content of the set of follower's messages in the State itself, is not changed in any way by "follow".

+In other words, when "view" is executed after "follow", space is allocated for a new array which contains enough space for the 'merged timeline', leaving the message-sets of all users unmutated.

+I made this design decision because I believe it would be easier to implement an "unfollow" operation if the original message-sets of users are unchanged.